-Linux distributions include Fedora, Debian and so on.
-The most popular of all when it comes to desktop installation is Ubuntu.
-Linux gains some height during the 1990s because of developers who were basically a hobbyist.
-Although not user-friendly like windows and MAC, but it rarely crashes and reliable.
+Linux distributions include Fedora, Debian, and so on.
+The most popular of all, when it comes to desktop installation, is Ubuntu.
+Linux gained some height during the 1990s because of hobbyist developers.
+Although not user-friendly like Windows and MAC, it rarely crashes and is reliable.

-Ubuntu like all Linux based operating system has a very few virus problems and most of the time can be run without anti-virus software.
-Ubuntu requires specific privileges to install files, thus making difficult for a virus to be loaded.
-This is the basic advantage provided by Ubuntu.
-Some of the versions of Linux like Ubuntu deactivate the file coming from the internet, again helps in blocking infections.
-Since an operating system like Ubuntu is an up-and-comer, writers with vile intentions are not yet spending enough time to target Ubuntu users.
+Ubuntu, like all Linux-based operating systems, has very few virus problems and, most of the time, can be run without anti-virus software.
+Ubuntu requires specific privileges to install files, thus making it difficult for a virus to be loaded.
+This is the primary advantage provided by Ubuntu.
+Some of the versions of Linux, like Ubuntu, deactivate the file from the internet, which again helps block infections.
+Since an operating system like Ubuntu is an up-and-comer, writers with vile intentions are not yet spending enough time targeting Ubuntu users.

-Below are the top 8 comparisons between Linux and Ubuntu:
+Below are the top 8 comparisons between Linux vs Ubuntu:

-Below is the list of points that explain the key difference between Linux and Ubuntu:
+Below is the list of points that explain the key difference between Linux vs Ubuntu: